serteri/workbookt1/readme.md

 Explain how each technology has contributed to the development of the internet.

-_Answer:_
+Answer:

 Defition of the technologies in the question:

 - Packets: Data is sent as a package through internet and then these packets are recombined by the computer.
 For example a user needs to load a file.
 The file is sent piece by piece from web server.
 It is called packets of data.And then reseamblied it by the user's computer.(4)

-Packets are made of a header and a payload.
-The header is the data used by networking hardware.
-The payload is extracted and used by an operation systems, application software or higher layer protocols.
+Packets are made of a header and a payload.Networking hardware used the header which is the data.
+Operation systems extract and use the payload.Application software or higher layer protocols used the payload as well.
 Each packet contains a destination address on the network, so routers known where forward them.

 **IP address(IPv4 and Ipv6)**